dj-sciops/utah_organoids/docs/PROCEDURE.md

     2. Set up the axon configuration by following the steps in this guide: [Add cloud upload configuration](https://github.com/dj-sciops/utah_organoids/blob/main/docs/CLOUD_UPLOAD_CONFIGURATION_INSTRUCTIONS.md).
 4. Once the setup is complete, you can upload your local raw data by following the steps in [this notebook](https://github.com/dj-sciops/utah_organoids/blob/main/notebooks/CREATE_new_session_with_cloud_upload.ipynb)

-### Download Data from the Cloud to your Local Machine
+### Download Spike Sorting Results to your Local Machine
 1. You need Axon credentials to download the spike sorting results from the cloud to your local machine.
 If you don't have them yet:
     1. Request them from the DataJoint team.
     2. Once approved, you’ll be provided with Axon credentials (account_id, client_id, client_secret, issuer, bucket, role) to download results from the AWS S3 bucket.